 One of the newer members of Team Kiyosumi, Nodoka was last year's Inter-Middle High Champion, and is considered a genius at the sport.
 In spite of her calm, mature appearance (and a big shelf), she has a somewhat childish side — she cannot sleep comfortably without her penguin plushie Etopen.
 After losing six straight games to Saki (with a ±0, even), she initially disliked her, but upon learning of her emotional baggage, becomes her best friend and confidante.

-- The Ace: Formerly of Takatoobara Middle School's mahjong club.
+- The Ace: Formerly of Takatoobara Middle School's mahjong club, she is famous as a mahjong genius.
 This is also what people think she is to Kiyosumi.
 In actuality, she's more of The Lancer to Saki, Kiyosumi's true ace.

 - Agent Scully: Because she doesn't believe in superstition, she simply doesn't notice when something weird is up.
 This is shown in full force come the National quarterfinals, where by just playing normally she unwittingly derails Sae and Kinue's joint effort to block out Hatsumi's ability, culminating in her taking a direct Yakuman hit with dealer penalty.
 She's completely unfazed, and still manages to score on par with Hatsumi and outwit Genre Savvy Sae and Kinue, which lends surprising credence to her incredulous modus operandi.